vanruc/todoApp/README.md

 	</condition>
 </conditions>
 ```
-This condition will check if loged in user's role is Staff Manager or not.
+This condition will check if the logged in user's role is Staff Manager or not.

 Then apply it to `Staff` view.